Aunty Lee's Delights: Critical reception

 Publishers Weekly found the book "engaging" and compared it to Alexander McCall Smith's The No. 1 Ladies' Detective Agency.
 Kirkus Reviews described Aunty Lee's Delights as "delightfully anachronistic" and complimented the "buoyant prose and a colorful cast, led by the lovably unstoppable sleuth herself."
 Reviewers for the Clitheroe Advertiser and Times and the San Francisco Book Review enjoyed the book's "exotic" setting which they felt gives foreign readers the opportunity to learn about Singaporean culture.
 The latter gave the book four out of five stars.

+Television adaptation

+A Singaporean television series adaptation of the book series produced by Mediacorp titled Aunty Lee's Deadly Delights premiered on Channel 5 in January 2026, with Vernetta Lopez starring as the main character.